 What we're about

-The Atlanta Songwriters' Club (ASC) exists for songwriter's who want to network with, relate to, become friends with, intermingle among, get from and give support to, and learn from other songwriters.
+The Atlanta Songwriters' Club (ASC) exists for songwriter's who want to network with, relate to, become friends with, intermingle among, learn from, and give support to other songwriters.
 The crowd size and attendee make-up vary every week.

 How ASC works is this:

-We have a stage and a mic.
-You bring $5.00 to cover the cost of the room.
+We have a stage, mic, keyboard, and DI plug-ins.
+You bring $5.00 to help cover the cost of the room.

 Then, if you have an original song*, you perform it.
 Everyone (whether they perform or not) chats about it after the song is performed.
 Then we’re on to the next performer and we repeat.